KSF-Media/affresco/apps/mosaico/README.md

 To run things:
 ```
-yarn install
+npm install
-yarn build
+npm run build
-yarn start
+npm run start
 ```

 ## Development

 We can mentally divide Mosaico into two parts: the server code and the browser code.
 In production, both parts are required in order to run it as designed.
 However, as building the server dependent parts and restarting the thing continuously takes time and requires patience, it might be desired to run only the browser part when developing Mosaico.
 That is, if the development work does not concern the server itself.
-You can start the development server using Browsersync with `yarn start-dev`.
+You can start the development server using Browsersync with `npm run start-dev`.

-`yarn start-dev` will run two parallel jobs:
+`npm run start-dev` will run two parallel jobs:
 ```
 # Watches for purescript changes
 spago build --watch